inesfrodrigues/Convolutional-Transformer/README.md

-# Dynamic Modeling of 3-Dimensional Marine Fields with a Convolutional Transformer
+# Dynamic Modeling of 3-Dimensional Marine Fields: Unleasing the Power of Convolutional Transfomers for Advanced Environmental Analysis

 ## Overview